 - Drive the bar back toward your face as you press the bar off your chest instead of initiating the press by driving the bar straight up.
 This makes the lift MUCH more efficient.

-- Most people can bench press more weight pretty quickly simply by correcting their bar path, and at the elite levels, adopting a more efficient bar path is the primary way lifters keep improving their numbers.
+- Most people can lift more weight pretty quickly simply by correcting their bench press bar path, and at the elite levels, adopting a more efficient bar path is the primary way lifters keep improving their numbers.

 - That’s about it.
 The rest of the article is mainly graphs and pictures to illustrate this point in case it doesn’t click for you right away.

 Let’s take a trip back in time to 1984.